digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/external_key_storage/interoperability.rst

 If you want to continue to have other nodes running a `non-KMS Canton` you are obliged to use a ``jce`` provider and you must explicitly configure it to use the KMS supported algorithms as the required algorithms.
-Here is an example on how to set it up for a simple distributed synchronizer:
+Here is an example on how to set it up for a simple distributed sync domain:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/resources/aws-kms-provider-tagged.conf
    :language: none